sjalkote/ThonkMod/README.md

 please open an issue rather than a pull request.

 ### License
-I have opted for the GNU LESSER GENERAL PUBLIC LICENSE v2.1 which states:
+I have opted for the GNU GENERAL PUBLIC LICENSE v3 which essentially states that
-> Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+> **1.** Anyone can copy, modify and distribute this software.
+>
+> **2.** You have to include the license and copyright notice with each and every distribution.
 For the full license, see the [LICENSE file](https://github.com/TechnoShip123/ThonkMod/blob/master/LICENSE/) available in the repository.
+>
+> **3.** You can use this software privately.
+>
+> **4.** You can use this software for commercial purposes.

-You can view the [license webpage on gnu.org](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html)
+There is of course, much more that the license entails, but for that you can view the [license webpage on gnu.org](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html), which can tell you everything that you can and can't do.

 ### Contribution
 Since this mod is mostly just for self-learning rather than actual gameplay purposes, I am not really open to pull